albertogg/albertogg.github.com/_drafts/creating-digitalocean-images-with-packer.md

 script, create a snapshot from the final state and destroy the droplet.

-Create a packer template for our installation called `docker-install-template.json` and drop this script in it.
+Create a packer template for our installation called `docker-install-template.json` and drop this JSON in it.

 ```json
 {% raw %}